ijadux2/forge/README.md

 ```
 ~/.config/fedora-home-manager/
 ├── dotfiles/          # Your dotfiles to deploy
-├── packages.txt       # List of packages to install
+├── packages.toml      # TOML file with packages to install
 ├── state.json         # State tracking
 └── backup/           # Backups of replaced files
 ```